 Sew a couple of stitches at the beginning of the seam, then, continue to sew while being careful to apply equal tension to both the front and back of the seam so that the machine needle won’t break.
 You will probably have to hold the starter threads very firmly to get this going.

 Pin raw side edges of each mitten body right sides together, leaving thumb and opposite section free.

 Sew, again, keeping thumb free.
 Also take care that mitten top stays free of stitching.

 Now, whip stitch the thumb raw edge to the mitten raw edge:

 Turn the mittens right side out, including the thumbs and verify that you have a right and a left mitten with opposing thumbs!

 This is when I chose to zig zag the wrist and finger edges, followed by top stitching the finger separation lines.
-You may be tempted to sew those lines longer than the pattern indicates, but if it is sewn very much more it ends up pushing down between the fingers.
+You may be tempted to sew the finger slot lines longer than the pattern indicates, but if it is sewn very much more it ends up pushing down between the fingers.

 So, here they are in all their cozy softness and memories of the original polar fleece project.
 See them below on model’s hands:

 An unexpected happy project.
 Sometimes life just happens even better than I’ve planned!

 Use the link below to purchase the pattern as a printable pdf.
 The pdf includes sewing instructions and pattern pieces.
 Transaction secured through ConverKit.